ibi1995/JWELREY_AMAZON/CISI.md

 8. **Interest Rate Parity Theory:**
    - Forward exchange rate should make investors indifferent to interest rate differentials.
    - Investors should be indifferent to returns in different currencies after a forward transaction.

+# 6-Derivatives

+Derivatives, with roots dating back centuries to agriculture, have evolved to become crucial financial instruments.
+They serve the purpose of managing uncertainties arising from factors such as overproduction or shortages.

+## Types of Derivatives

+Derivatives cover a broad spectrum, including commodities, financial instruments, indices, metals, and more.
+They play diverse roles, serving functions such as hedging, anticipating cash flows, adjusting asset allocation, engaging in arbitrage, and facilitating speculation.

+## Key Derivative Instruments

+### Futures

+Futures enable standardized trading of assets at predetermined future prices.
+These binding agreements involve a buyer (long), a seller (short), an open position (initial trade), and a close (settling the contract).

+### Options

+Options grant the right (without obligation) to buy or sell an asset at a predetermined price.
+Common types include call options (buy) and put options (sell), with buyers as holders and sellers as writers.

+### Interest Rate Swaps

+Interest rate swaps involve the exchange of fixed and floating interest rate payments.
+They are utilized to manage risks associated with variable interest rates.

+### Credit Default Swaps (CDSs)

+CDSs operate as insurance against credit risks.
+One party pays a premium to receive compensation in case of a credit event, such as default.

+## Derivatives Trading

+### Derivatives Exchanges

+Derivatives can be traded on organized exchanges or over-the-counter (OTC).
+Examples of derivatives exchanges include CME Group, ICE, LME, and Eurex.

+### Interaction with Physical Markets

+Commodity markets, dealing in various goods, coexist with derivatives.
+Derivatives in commodities provide a means to fix prices and manage market risks.

+## Considerations for Investing

+### Advantages

+- Fixing future prices.
+- Reducing portfolio risks.
+- Speculation opportunities.

+### Drawbacks

+- Potential significant losses.
+- Need for professional skills.
+- Counterparty default risks in OTC markets.

+# 7-Investment Funds

+## 1. Introduction

+Investors have choices in investment approaches, ranging from direct investment in individual stocks to indirect investment through asset-class-focused investment funds.

+## 2. Collective Investment Schemes (CISs)

+Collective Investment Schemes, or CISs, pool resources from multiple investors, promoting diversification and reducing the necessity for a substantial initial investment.
+Terms like mutual funds, unit trusts, or open-ended investment companies (OEICs) are used interchangeably with CISs.

+## 3. Open-ended and Closed-ended Funds

+Open-ended funds can create or cancel shares based on demand, whereas closed-ended funds maintain a fixed capital base.
+Globally marketed funds often find homes in various centers such as Luxembourg, the UK, Ireland, and Jersey.

+## 4. Benefits of Collective Investment

+Investment funds pooling resources for common objectives provide advantages like economies of scale, diversification, and access to professional management.
+Diversification aids in mitigating the risk of individual investment losses.

+## 5. Investment Strategies

+Different funds pursue varied objectives and styles, such as capital growth, income maximization, or steady growth.
+Investors can choose between active and passive management strategies.

+## 6. Passive Management

+Index-tracking funds represent passive management, assuming markets are efficiently priced.
+Lower costs are an advantage, but potential tracking errors and susceptibility to market downturns are drawbacks.

+## 7. Active Management

+Actively managed funds seek to outperform benchmarks using fundamental and technical analysis.
+Higher charges apply, and strategies can be top-down (focusing on trends) or bottom-up (analyzing individual companies).

+## 8. Combining Active and Passive Management

+Core-satellite management involves a core of indexed funds combined with actively managed funds for fine-tuning.
+Smart beta funds blend elements of passive and active strategies.

+## 9. Fund Classification

+Funds are broadly categorized as providing 'income' or 'growth,' with additional categories like capital protection, specialist funds, volatility-managed, absolute/target return, or unclassified.

+## 10. Open-Ended Funds

+### 10.1 US Open-Ended Funds

+#### 10.1.1 Characteristics

+- **Definition:** Open-ended funds can issue and redeem shares at any time.
+- **Investor Share:** Each investor holds a pro rata share of the underlying portfolio, participating in the fund's growth.
+- **Flexibility:** Can expand or contract based on investor demand.

+#### 10.1.2 US Mutual Funds

+- **Legal Designation:** In the US, the most common open-ended fund is legally known as an 'open-end company' under the Investment Company Act of 1940.
+- **Key Features:**
+  - Ability to create and sell new shares for new investors.
+  - Direct purchase of shares from the fund.
+  - Pricing based on Net Asset Value (NAV) plus applicable charges.
+  - Managed by registered investment advisers.

+#### 10.1.3 Investment Process

+- Investors can place instructions directly with the fund or through intermediaries like brokers or financial planners.
+- Daily valuation of the underlying portfolio determines the NAV.
+- Fees are disclosed in the fund's prospectus.
+- Tax treatment varies; some funds may be tax-exempt, while others incur taxes on dividends and gains.

+### 10.2 European Open-Ended Funds

+#### 10.2.1 Types in Europe

+- **SICAVs (OEICs in the UK):**
+  - Open-ended, dealing directly with fund management groups.
+  - Daily valuation with a single price.
+- **Fonds Commun de Placement (FCP):**
+  - Structured based on a contract between the scheme manager and investors.
+  - Administered by a management company.

+#### 10.2.2 UCITS Regulations

+- EU regulations facilitate cross-border sales of investment funds.
+- UCITS (Undertakings for Collective Investment in Transferable Securities) compliance ensures marketing across the EU.
+- Recognized in some non-EU jurisdictions like Switzerland and Hong Kong.

+## 11. Closed-Ended Investment Companies

+### 11.1 Characteristics of Closed-Ended Investment Companies

+- **Definition:** A fixed capital fund issuing a set number of shares initially, subsequently traded on stock markets.
+- **Capital Stability:** Capital does not fluctuate with investor demand.

+#### 11.1.1 US Closed-Ended Funds

+- **Types:** Closed-End Funds, one of three basic US investment company types.
+- Varied investment objectives, strategies, and portfolios.
+- Permitted to invest in more illiquid securities than mutual funds.

+#### 11.1.2 European Closed-Ended Funds

+- **Naming:** Known as "investment trusts" or "investment companies" in Europe.

+#### 11.1.3 Pricing, Discounts, and Premiums

+- **Share Prices:** Not necessarily equal to underlying investments' value.
+- Determined by market demand and supply.
+- Can trade at a premium (above NAV) or discount (below NAV).

+#### 11.1.4 Trading in Investment Trust Company Shares

+- **Market Access:** Shares traded on stock exchanges.
+- Bought and sold similarly to other listed company shares.

+#### 11.1.5 Real Estate Investment Trusts (REITs)

+- **Characteristics:** Common in the US, UK, Australia, Canada, and France.
+- Provide access to property returns without double taxation.
+- Closed-ended funds, quoted on stock exchanges, traded like other investment trusts.